daochenzha/daochenzha/README.md

 🌱 I’m currently a PhD student in CS@Rice

-🔭 I’m currently working on machine learning and data mining, particularly on Reinforcement Learning (RL) and Automated Machine Learning (AutoML)
+🔭 I’m currently working on machine learning and data mining, particularly on Reinforcement Learning (RL) and Data-centric AI

-😄 I love developing machine learning open-source projects.
+😄 I love developing open-source projects.
 I’m looking forward to collaborate on any fun projects.

 🤔 I have made a YouTube video to share [my journey of open-source projects](https://youtu.be/UBn9ks8fj80).